 - Link your group’s Volcano Bay tickets.
 Scan the barcodes or enter the numbers.

 - Create a PIN everyone in the group will use when they TapuTapu Pay.

-- Return your TapuTapu when you leaving the park and all your personal information will be unlinked.
+- Return your TapuTapu when you leave the park, and all your personal information will be unlinked.

 No Standing In Line

-We grew up in Wisconsin and went to Noah’s Ark Waterpark every year and I remember standing in lines for HOURS.
+We grew up in Wisconsin and went to Wisconsin Dells Noah’s Ark Waterpark every year, and I remember standing in lines for HOURS.
 Well, Universal Orlando has come up with a way to eliminate this and created a line management system.